nanograv/nanodocker/README.md

 * `scikit-sparse` 0.31 is installed from the `menpo` repository, after `apt-get`-installing `liblapack3`.
 * `less`, `gawk`, and `vim` are installed with `apt-get`.
 * In `nanograv-stochastic-user`, we are now pulling a specific version of `libstempo`, identified by SHA.
 We can use the same mechanism to update the image to `PAL2` and `NX01` releases.
+* In `nanograv-stochastic-user`, we are now downloading extra ephemeris files.